 At the intersection of U.S. diplomacy's national, local and citizen dimensions, engagement with diverse, nonstate diaspora actors increases the strategic value of publicprivate partnering.
 The number of federal and municipal government-initiated P3s, including diaspora organizations, is small in comparison to all exchange programs.
-However, many of the 2,121 U.S. sister city partnerships have diasporan connections, anecdotally suggesting wide P3 engagement with diaspora organizations at the local level.108
+However,

 Identity politics, relationship-building and collaboration among growing populations of diasporans and other global publics call for government-civil society mediation.
-The U.S. Department of State-USAID International diaspora Engagement Alliance and the Chicago-Kyiv and Montgomery County-Morazán sister cities evaluated in this study mediate collective public interests and occasional conflicts,109 credible policy-making and soft power.^{110,111,112,113,114} With many voices, lead stakeholders engage through genuine dialogue115 and participatory communication^{116,117,118} to establish and pursue mutual international, national and community-level interests.
+The U.S. Department of State-USAID International diaspora Engagement Alliance and the Chicago-Kyiv and Montgomery County-Morazán sister cities evaluated in this study mediate collective public interests and occasional conflicts, 109 credible policy-making and soft power.
+110,111,112,113,114 With many voices. lead stakeholders engage through genuine dialogue115 and participatory communication 116,117,118 to establish and pursue mutual international, national and community-level interests.
 Their participatory dialogue practices aid in demonstrating qualitatively the P3s' strategic engagement value.

-Lead stakeholders in IdEA mediate with formal, participatory design, monitoring and evaluation processes.
+Lead stakeholders in IdEA mediate with formal. participatory design, monitoring and evaluation processes.
 The sister cities conduct DME less formally.
 IdEA's outputs have encouraged investment, entrepreneurship, philanthropy and volunteerism in heritage countries.
 As for the sister cities, the number and variety of activity and event outputs and higher-level cultural, economic and governmental reformrelated outcomes and impacts are commendable, especially given their generally small budgets and largely volunteerbased administration.
 We can measure the long-run sustainability of each partnership's engagement strategies, relational tactics and socioeconomic benefits with ongoing monitoring and evaluation.

 These partnerships demonstrate how participatory communication and DME foster cost-effective, inclusive networking and relationship-building in public and citizen diplomacy and intergenerational, cross-cultural and socially responsible transnational-to-community-level mediating institutions.
 For example, the participatory communication practice of listening openly to absorb multiple perspectives in problem definition, goal-setting, reporting and codifying DME processes reinforces the dialogic act of presence.
-In this relational act, diplomatists are in close proximity and open to engaging with diverse stakeholders affected by a current or contemplated program before its implementation.119 Building relationships with citizen diplomats extends practitioners' presence across sectors and communities.
+In this relational act, diplomatists are in close proximity and open to engaging with diverse stakeholders affected by a current or contemplated program before its implementation.
+Building relationships with citizen diplomats extends practitioners' presence across sectors and communities.